Dental Bridge Phoenix, AZ

 • Prevent tilting, drifting, and pathological migration of teeth

 What is the procedure for getting dental bridges?

 Dr. Moyer will take a complete history of the condition in addition to a thorough examination and radiographic assessment of the amount of remaining bone and the periodontal health of adjacent teeth before planning a dental bridge for your missing teeth.
 Following a satisfactory evaluation, an informed consent will be taken.
 Abutment teeth will be prepared and reduced in size from all sides according to the requirement of crowns of the bridge.
 An impression of the prepared teeth and adjacent soft tissues will be recorded and sent to the dental lab.
 The dental laboratory technician will fabricate the dental bridge prosthesis according to the impression of the dental arch and instructions provided by Dr. Moyer.
-David R. Moyer Cosmetic & Family Dentistry will provide you with a state of the art well-fitting dental bridge on the next visit.
+David R. Moyer Cosmetic & Family Dentistry will provide you with a state of the art, well-fitting dental bridge on your next visit.

 How should I take care of my dental bridge prosthesis?